 -I know you had some bad luck last year.
 I heard through Fr Casey.
 Annie has been meaning to call by.
 At least God has spared your little Maggie.

-Mary did not respond but gathered herself and began slicing the currant cake into thick slabs.
-Leyden thought Mary looked well.
+Mary did not respond, gathered herself and began slicing the cake into thick crumbling, slabs.
+She could feel his eyes upon her like prey senses the hunter.
+She was right, Leyden thought looked well.
 She still had that lovely, delicate porcelain complexion and a fine figure.
-It can’t be easy for her living with Brennan and him in and out of work, on and off the bottle, stubborn bastard that he is.
+It can’t be easy for her living with Brennan he thought, and him in and out of work, on and off the bottle, stubborn bastard that he is.
 She was always too good for him.
 Leyden remembered the first time he saw Mary, it was at the Embassy Ballroom in Sunnyside.
 Brennan may have been a big dog back at home.
 That was where farmer’s sons like him looked down their noses at townie corner boys like Leyden.
 In this New World the tables could be reversed very quickly.
 Leyden knew that in this City there was a different game to played from back home, with very different rules.
 Men like Brennan thought they could change the world but they were only dreamers.
 He now had Brennan where he wanted him and he was going to put him to good use.

 -Is it hard to get into the Department these days Pat?
 I mean is there anything you could do for Mike?
 Please don’t tell him I asked, you know how he is, he’s proud but we could do with something regular.